mr-chibi/mmo_mobs/README.md

 - Custom HandItems,
 - Customizable Drop Chances for [Armor] & [HandItems]
 - Reset Command to reset attributes for [HandItems, Boots, Leggings, Chestplate, Helmet, Skulls or Heads] when holding selected Item in hand and toggling command for the specific slot.
 - Saving Command (to save mob you created into a spawn egg!
-For later use and editing!)
+For later use and editing!) or saving custom already spawned mobs in world to get the data.
 - Inserting data into storage allowing custom mobs to spawn into the world for vanilla survival gameplay!